thedevdojo/voyager/docs/getting-started/upgrading.md

 ],
 ```

+If you were using casts in your user-model previously, please remove the array-cast of `settings`.

 ### Deprecation
 `can`, `canOrAbort`, `canOrFail` in the Voyager facade were all removed in favor of Policies and Gates.
 Please refer to the [Laravel documentation](https://laravel.com/docs/authorization).